germal/OpenCVB/README.md

 OpenCV has numerous examples of Python scripts and Python is often used for computer vision experiments.
-To add a new Python script for use with OpenCVB, just add a script in the Python directory of the VB_Classes project.
+To add a new Python script for use with OpenCVB, add a script in the Python directory of the VB_Classes project.
 It is convenient for edits to add any script to the VB_Classes project but, more importantly, any changes to a Python script will automatically show the new or renamed Python files in the user interface.
-Python scripts don’t require a VB.Net wrapper – just add them to the VB_Classes Project in the Python directory.
+Python scripts don’t require a VB.Net wrapper – just add them to the VB_Classes Project in the Python directory – and the script will be present in the user interface.

 However, to send the RGB, depth, or point cloud image data from the camera to the Python script, a VB.Net wrapper is required.
 Examples are provided – see